MicrosoftDocs/customer-voice/cv-docs/purchase.md

 6. Select **Save changes**.

-## Purchase Dynamics 365 Customer Voice for users without a Dynamics 365 enterprise license
+## Purchase Dynamics 365 Customer Voice for users without a Dynamics 365 enterprise product

-If you don't have select Dynamics 365 enterprise products, you must first purchase and assign at least one **Dynamics 365 Customer Voice** license.
-The **Dynamics 365 Customer Voice** license includes 2,000 responses per month.
+If you don't have select Dynamics 365 enterprise products, you must first purchase and assign at least one license for Dynamics 365 Customer Voice.
+The license includes 2,000 responses per month.
 If the responses included with the license are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month.
-You must also purchase and assign the free **Dynamics 365 Customer Voice USL** license equal to the number of users who need access to Dynamics 365 Customer Voice.
+You must also purchase and assign the free User Subscription License (USL) equal to the number of users who need access to Dynamics 365 Customer Voice.

-### Purchase the Dynamics 365 Customer Voice license
+### Purchase the license for Dynamics 365 Customer Voice

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).